nats-io/nats-site/content/contributing.md

  2. Clone your fork, create a new branch, push commits to the branch.
  3. Consider whether documentation or tests need to be added or updated as part of the change, and add them as needed.
  4. Run all tests to verify that the code still compiles, passes tests, and passes style checks.
 If style checks fail, review the relevant Code Style Guide in the project you're working in.
 It’s also advisable to ensure that any checks found in `.travis.yml` run successfully on your local system, when possible.
 These often include code formatting and static analysis checks that may cause CI tests to fail.
- 5. Open a pull request against the `master` branch of the relevant project (e.g. `nats-io/nats-server`).
+ 5. Open a pull request against the `main` branch of the relevant project (e.g. `nats-io/nats-server`).
 (Only in special cases would the PR be opened against other branches.)
     - The PR title should be of the form `[ADDED | FIXED | CHANGED | UPDATED] <description>`
       - `ADDED` - a new feature or content was added
       - `FIXED` - a defect in existing behavior was resolved